EnmanuelMateo/EnmanuelMateo/README.md

-👋 Hi, I'm Enmanuel, a Data Scientist & ML Engineer who loves building the systems that make data actually useful.
+👋 👋 Hi, I'm Enmanuel, a Data Scientist & ML Engineer passionate about transforming complex data into intelligent products and actionable business decisions.

+I specialize in machine learning, NLP, predictive analytics, and data engineering, building end-to-end solutions that turn raw data into measurable impact.
+From healthcare risk prediction and handwritten data extraction to large-scale IoT processing and real-time analytics, I enjoy solving problems where data, technology, and business intersect.

 ## What I work with
 - 🧠 **Machine Learning & AI**: building and deploying models that solve real problems